 - Channel button switches unit to FM Radio when the AM Radio function is used

 This receiver is too old to support HDCP 2.x and does not have a 4K passthrough.
 Use in a modern home theater setup will be limited.

-Due to the age of the HDCP revision used, one problem users are likely is handshake errors.
+Due to the age of the HDCP revision used, one problem users are likely to encounter is handshake errors.

 Depending on the equipment in your device chain, this receiver may be the link that causes these handshake errors.

 This is a problem because of how the HDCP standard is designed.
-HDCP standards are not designed to be backwards compatible.
-If you upgrade to a 4K TV using HDCP 2.X you will need a HDCP 2.X receiver to avoid problems.
+HDCP standards are not designed to be backwards compatible in most cases.
+If you upgrade to a 4K TV using HDCP 2.X you will need an HDCP 2.X compatible receiver to avoid problems.

-This isn't a problem with non protected content, but if you try and playback HDCP protected content and the HDCP standard used on your equipment isn't matching, you will eventually run into handshake problems.
+This is not a problem with unprotected content, but if you try and playback HDCP protected content and the HDCP standard used on your equipment does not match, you will run into handshake problems.